HS Handbook

 Skipping or cutting classes

-Threats, obscenity, profanity, gestures to others (non staff)
+Threats, obscenity, profanity, gestures to others (non-staff)

 Throwing of dangerous object

-Category III (2-4 points) Consequences
+Category III (2-4 points) Consequence Suggestion

 Cheating In-school suspension (1-5 days)